aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## RPC Service Definitions

 Zilla supports all four of the [gRPC service methods](https://grpc.io/docs/what-is-grpc/core-concepts/#service-definition).
 The request messages are routed to a Kafka topic.
 The return message(s) can be delivered to the same or a different topic.
+Zilla can also handle the stream upgrade when a client is sending a single request and the service is expecting a stream.

-- **Simple/Unary RPC** - A single message is produced and will wait for the correlated response message to return back to the caller.
+- **Simple/Unary RPC** - A single message is sent and will wait for the correlated response message to return back to the caller.

   ```protobuf:no-line-numbers
   rpc SayHello(HelloRequest) returns (HelloResponse);
   ```

-- **Server-side streaming RPC** - A single message is produced with a returned stream back to the caller.
-Every correlated message produced will be sent for the client to read from until there are no more messages and the stream will close.
+- **Server-side streaming RPC** - A single message is sent with a returned stream back to the caller.
+Every correlated message produced on the reply-to topic will be sent for the client to read from until there are no more messages and the stream will close.

   ```protobuf:no-line-numbers
   rpc LotsOfReplies(HelloRequest) returns (stream HelloResponse);